Arjun-Anubis/skit/act3/act-3-scene-1.md

-Charachters: mc, mother, father

-Act 3,
+##Act 3,

 Scene 1, Confrontation

 Setting: The mc's bedroom with a streaming set up

+Charachters: mc, mother, father

 _We see the mc getting ready for his first ever stream, he's got it all set up the way he wants and his mouse is hovering over "Start Stream"_